coderedcorp/coderedcms/docs/reference/django_settings.rst

 CRX_DISABLE_SITE_SETTINGS
 -------------------------

-If set to ``True``, the site settings page will not be registered.
+If set to ``True``, the site settings models will not be registered.
 This is useful if you if you want to define your own site settings models.
 Defaults to ``False``.